Medically reviewed by Vicky Davis, FNP

 Have you noticed more hairs than normal on your pillow, hairbrush or in the shower drain?
 It’s normal to shed 50 to 100 hairs per day as part of your hair’s natural, multi-phase growth cycle, all without losing any hair over the long term.

-However, if you’re shedding more than this on a daily basis, it could be a sign that needs medical attention.
+However, if you’re shedding more than this on a daily basis, it could be a sign that you have a form of alopecia.

-Hair loss can occur for many reasons.
-While most hair loss in men is caused by androgenetic alopecia (also referred to as male pattern baldness), several other forms of alopecia may also cause you to experience temporary or permanent hair loss.
+Most hair loss in men is caused by androgenetic alopecia, or male pattern baldness.
+However, a large range of other forms of alopecia could also cause you to either temporarily or permanently lose hair.

-Luckily, most forms of hair loss, or alopecia, are treatable, either by changing your habits, using medications or both.
+Luckily, most forms of alopecia can be treated, either by changing your habits, using medication or both.

-Androgenetic alopecia is a common type of hair loss.
+Androgenetic alopecia is an extremely common type of hair loss.
 When it affects men, it’s often referred to as male pattern baldness.
-Androgenetic alopecia is the most common type of hair loss in men, with an estimated 50 million men affected in the United States alone.

-If you’re affected by androgenetic alopecia, you may notice the following symptoms:
+If you’re one of the many men affected by androgenetic alopecia, you might notice the following symptoms:

 Our guide to DHT and male hair loss explains how dihydrotestosterone works and its effects on your hair in more detail.